nghianguyen7171/nghianguyen7171.github.io/backup-context.md

 **Recent Major Updates**:
 - Project page completely redesigned with Hospital RRS showcase
 - Repositories page updated with 11 newest repositories
-- Lectures page created with comprehensive course information
+- Lectures page optimized as dropdown navigation with direct course links
+- Basic Data Science course link updated to new address (DS_for_Bussiness)
+- Streamlined navigation for improved user experience
 - All technical issues resolved and website fully operational

 **Next Session**: Ready for content updates, new publications, or additional features